yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 Department of Earth System Science, University of California, Irvine

 # Welcome!
 This course is intended to introduce students to the statistical aspects of environmental data from the Bayesian perspective.
+It's geared toward students who want to make scientific sense of a dataset using models.

 To implement Bayesian models on the computer we will use the software Stan, which is a C++ package specifically designed for the analysis of Bayesian statistical models.
 It is an easy-to-use program that is rapidly becoming the go-to tool for Bayesian modelers due to its simplicity, generality, and computational efficiency.

 The structure of the course will be as follows:

 ### Morning
-1. Introduction to environmental data
+1. Introduction to environmental data and spatial dependence
-2. Overview of the Bayesian approach to modeling
+2. Overview of the Bayesian approach to statistical modeling
-3. Analysis of environmental models in Stan
+3. Crash course in Stan with a linear regression example

 ### Afternoon
-4. Analysis of Southern California air quality using Stan
+4. Hands-on analysis of Southern California air quality using Stan

 # GitHub Table of Contents